 - Thoracoscopic epicardial radiofrequency ablation has been shown to be effective, at least in the short term.

-- Atrial fibrillation (AF) increases risk of stroke six-fold (much more in patients with rheumatic heart disease), and becomes increasingly important as a risk factor for stroke with increasing age.
+- AF increases risk of stroke six-fold (much more in patients with rheumatic heart disease), and becomes increasingly important as a risk factor for stroke with increasing age.
 Paroxysmal as well as persistent AF increases risk of stroke.

 - The risk of stroke is less in patients with no other structural heart disease ('lone AF').